MicrosoftDocs/customer-insights/ci-docs/journeys/journey-flow-tile-ref.md

 ### Trigger-based journey

- Trigger-based journeys start as a reaction to a customer action (for example, filling out a form or registering for an event).
+ A trigger-based journeys start as a reaction to a customer action (for example, filling out a form or registering for an event).

 - **Trigger to start the journey**: Customers start the journey as soon as the selected trigger occurs.
 - **Repeating the journey**: Lets you configure how soon customers can repeat the journey if the trigger to start the journey occurs again.
 You can allow customers to repeat the journey immediately, or only allow them to repeat the journey after a delay interval.